Drimiteros/Da-Deep-Search/README.md

 # Da-Deep-Search 🔎

 ### **Overview 🎯**
-Da Deep Search allows you to locate even the deepest files in your PC, FAST!
+Da Deep Search allows you to locate even the deepest files in your PC.
-It's meant to be a better alternative to Windows Search.
+It's meant to be a better, faster alternative to Windows Search without giving you annoying web results.

 ---